What are the most common warning signs of mesothelioma?

 Often experienced in pleural mesothelioma and pericardial mesothelioma patients, chest pain can develop as the tumor grows and places strain on the lungs and heart.

 An effusion can occur in mesothelioma patients when there is fluid buildup affecting either the pleura or pericardium.
+This may need to be drained in a relatively limited surgical procedure to control the effusion and associated symptoms.

 Hemoptysis, or the symptom of coughing up blood, can have its origins in the lungs, bronchi or trachea of mesothelioma patients.